roncoin/dagra/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package dagrad/dagra-qt for Debian-based Linux systems.
-If you compile dagrad/dagra-qt yourself, there are some useful files here.
+This directory contains files used to package dowind/dowin-qt for Debian-based Linux systems.
+If you compile dowind/dowin-qt yourself, there are some useful files here.

-## dagra: URI support ##
+## dowin: URI support ##

-dagra-qt.desktop  (Gnome / Open Desktop)
+dowin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install dagra-qt.desktop
+	sudo desktop-file-install dowin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your dagra-qt binary to `/usr/bin` and the `../../share/pixmaps/dagra128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your dowin-qt binary to `/usr/bin` and the `../../share/pixmaps/dowin128.png` to `/usr/share/pixmaps`

-dagra-qt.protocol (KDE)
+dowin-qt.protocol (KDE)